-Participants wishing to make a presentation at the Symposium should prepare a 3-page abstract by 1 February 2017, using the guidelines in the enclosed Abstract Format, and mail a camera-ready copy to the General Chairman at the address indicated below.
-All abstracts will be reviewed by the Editorial Committee, which may accept the abstract as is or return it with a recommendation for revision, possibly to better align the presentation with the Symposium theme.
-A decision on presentation acceptance is expected by 1 April 2017.
+Participants wishing to make a presentation at the Symposium should prepare a 3-page summary by 1 February 2019, using the guidelines in the enclosed Summary Format, and mail a camera-ready copy to the General Chairman at the address indicated below.
+All summaries will be reviewed by the Editorial Committee, which may accept the summary as is or return it with a recommendation for revision, possibly to better align the presentation with the Symposium theme.
+A decision on presentation acceptance is expected by 1 April 2019.

 The registration fee of $300 (U.S.) will cover the cost of the welcoming reception, the Symposium proceedings, daily refreshments, transportation for hikes, and dinner at the Symposium banquet.
 A Symposium Registration Form is mailed to participants, and should be returned to the address thereon.
 Note that the number of participants is capped at 50, so early registration is advised.

 For accompanying guests planning to attend the reception on Sunday evening and the banquet on Friday evening, a fee of $100 will cover these costs.
-For children or those not attending both functions, the fee can be negotiated with the Local Arrangements Chairman, David Kennedy.
+For children or those not attending both functions, the fee can be negotiated with the Local Arrangements Chairman, Francesco Pellicano.

 All inquiries about the symposium should be directed to the General Chairman: